 Flock, designGUILD, 2013.
 Andrea Ling, Jonah Humphrey, Spencer Rand, Patrick Svilans.
-Short-listed proposal for Traffic Triangle at Bathurst St & Vaughan Rd, Toronto.
-CNC cut aluminum & high-density polyurythane bird forms with high-gloss finish, rotating painted stainless-steel spine, gear system enclosed in painted stainless-steel columns.
+Commissioned proposal for Traffic Triangle at Bathurst St & Vaughan Rd, Toronto.
+CNC cut aluminum & high-density polyurethane bird forms with high-gloss finish, rotating painted stainless-steel spine, gear system enclosed in painted stainless-steel columns.
 Approximately 3.5m x 15m.
-The art proposal explores the experience and creation of movement in a kinetic sculpture in the form of a bird in flight.
-The piece features 36 sequential silhouette bird forms, suspended from a sine wave shaped axle.
+The art proposal explores the experience of movement of a bird in flight.
+The piece features 36 sequential bird silhouettes, suspended from a sine wave shaped axle.
 This can be rotated by visitors to the site to create wave movements in the canopy above.

 Tessellation Garden, designGUILD, to be completed 2016.
 Johnathon Wong, Andrea Ling, Jonah Humphrey, Spencer Rand, Patrick Svilans.
 Commissioned by the Cherry Park Neighbourhood Association, Kitchener.
 Laser cut aluminum panels, galvanized steel structure, stainless steel hardware, LEDs.
 Approximately 30’L x 9’H. Tessellation Garden is a three-dimensional relief sculpture conceived as a geometric patchwork of thin metal panels inlaid with a pattern of twisting stems, leaves, and flowers.
 The design pays homage to the regions tradition in textiles and other practical crafts while reinvigorating a neglected pocket of the Cherry Park Neighbourhood.